funkaoshi/s.vs.tpk/_posts/2012-05-30-random-dungeon-poster.md

 ---
 layout: post
-title: The Random Dungeon Generator as a Dungeon Map
+title: "The Random Dungeon Generator as a Dungeon Map"
 category: blog
 ---